VanshajR/UCS749-Audio-Sentiment-Analysis/README.md

 pip install -r requirements.txt
 ```

-3. Download the RAVDESS dataset and place it in the `data` folder
+3. Download the RAVDESS dataset and place it in the `data` folder as a directory named `RAVDESS`

 4. Run the application:
 ```bash